 Sharing Some of My Favorite Travel Bloggers

 If you’d like to check out some other travel blogger sites, many of my favorite bloggers are listed on my Planet Janet Travels Tips & Resources page.
-The bloggers I have selected are primarily focused on travel for Baby Boomers and/or for women, as well as adventure travel.
+The bloggers I have selected are primarily focused on travel for Baby Boomers and/or for women, as well as adventure or cultural travel.

 Let me tell you about one of these cool travel blogs: The fun & highly successful The Planet D blog is written by Canadian adventure couple Dave & Deb who are 40-somethings.
 Their tagline is “Adventure is for Everyone.”
 They began their blog eight years ago, share a lot of great content, and now have over a million followers!
 They have inspired countless travel bloggers like me.